7 Tips for Beating MS Fatigue

 - Severity: It tends to be more severe than other types of fatigue.

 - Effect on activities: It is more likely than regular fatigue to disrupt ability to perform everyday tasks.

 Tip 1: Exercise Often

-According to the Cleveland Clinic, regular physical activity can help fight fatigue related to MS. Sticking with a consistent exercise program can help with endurance, balance, weight loss, and general well-being—all important for people struggling with.
-However, one caveat: while exercise helps some people with MS, there are others with the condition who won’t experience the same benefit.
+According to the Cleveland Clinic, regular physical activity can help fight fatigue related to MS. Sticking with a consistent exercise program can help with endurance, balance, weight loss, and general well-being—all important for people struggling with MS. However, one caveat: while exercise helps some people with MS, there are others with the condition who won’t experience the same benefit.
 If in doubt, talk to your doctor before starting any kind of new fitness program—and remember that the goal of exercise is to give you more energy, not make you feel more tired.

 Tip 2: Conserve Energy